abhushanaj/moiteil-store/PRODUCT_SCHEMA.md

 		"isLatest": false,
 		"isPopular": true,
 		"productVariants": [
-			// list of product variants
+			// list of product variants belonging to this product ]
-		]
 	}
 }